pfizer-opensource/scikit-digital-health/CONTRIBUTING.md

 3. Functions with a common theme can live in 1 file, with the common name matching that of the file
 4. A "utility.py" file might make sense for any functions that have general utility *outside* of this specific module (ie something from `preprocessing/utility.py` getting called from `gait/gait.py`)

-For examples of these, check out the `gait` module within `PfyMU` - there are examples of 1 function per file, as well as multiple functions per file (`get_gait_metrics.py`)
+For examples of these, check out the `gait` module within `scikit-imu` - there are examples of 1 function per file, as well as multiple functions per file (`get_gait_metrics.py`)

 However, these are just guidelines in order to maintain some clarity with multiple different functions split over multiple files.
 If you have a good reason to do something different, just try to maintain clarity for future users.